Writing for Digital Media, Summer 2019/RQ2 Journal

 This would create a section for your post, giving it a title and date.
+Please be sure to date each post that you make.
 Try out different approaches; you can always preview before you save, and revert back to a previous version if you decide you do not like a change.

 Commenting and Responding to Others

 In addition to your own posts, you should also comment on your colleagues’ posts and respond to their comments when appropriate and necessary.
 Try to comment on at least one other person’s journal once a week, though more is better.
 Not only can you learn from what they’re writing, they could gain insights from your comments.
+Plus, the more you use the wiki software, the more adept you will become.
 Use the talk page format for commenting and responding.